Frontenac Historical Society

 PROGRAMS

 Historical programs have been offered to the community for several years on a variety of subjects which center around history and historical events in our region, state or nation.
 Presenters are specialists in the topic and always welcome questions.
-Programs are offered once a month on Sunday at 7pm from May to October in the museum's Community Room.
+Programs are offered once a month on Sundays from May to October in the museum's Community Room.
 All programs are free and open to the public.
-A sample of past programs included “The Sullivan Trail”, “The Civilian Conservation Corps” and the “Montezuma National Wildlife Refuge.”
+A sample of past programs included “Beginnings of Business in Union Springs”, “Raptors of Upstate New York” and the “Lake Sturgeon in Cayuga Lake.”

 Summer Program Schedule